 Tenancy by the Entirety and Asset Protection

 Tenancy by the Entirety (TBE or T by E) is a form of property ownership for married couples.
-Property titled under TBE is legally separate from the property that each individual owns.
+In addition, property titled under TBE is legally separate from the property that each individual owns.
 For example, in TBE states spouse number one is person.
 Spouse number two is another person.
-The TBE unit of ownership symbolizes a third, separate, person.
+The TBE unit of ownership, in turn, symbolizes a third, separate, person.
 So, creditors with a judgment against just one spouse are restricted from seizing the TBE assets.
 Further, even if creditor A has a judgment against one spouse and creditor B has a judgment against the other spouse, the TBE assets are still theoretically safe.
 A couple’s TBE assets are only vulnerable when the same creditor has a judgment against both spouses at once.
 In tenancy by the entirety, both partners wholly own the entire property concurrently.

 Another trait is Right of Survivorship.
 This means that when one spouse dies, the law entitles the other spouse to receive the share of the one who died.
 In contrast are the Community Property States.

-This legal doctrine applies only to marital property.
+Most notably, this legal doctrine applies only to marital property.
 So, a couple must be legally married in order to take advantage of this type of property ownership.
 Tenancy by the entirety agreements entered into by couples who are not legally married, even if they fall into the category of common law marriage, will not hold up in court.

 Depending on tenancy by the entirety for asset protection can result in disaster.
 So, resist using it as a stand-alone method of safeguarding wealth.

-Lawyers who advise their clients to create estates using tenancy by the entireties are speculative at best and committing malpractice at worst.
+Thus, lawyers who advise their clients to create estates using tenancy by the entireties are speculative at best and committing malpractice at worst.
 Here are some of the many reasons.